pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 elements is similar to handling DOM elements in ReactJS.
 DOM stands for Document Object Model and is used to show the programming interface.
 When it comes to handling events in ReactJS, there are syntax differences compared to using JavaScript.
-In this case a component is being used within a class which common method for an event handler to be within a method of a class.
+In this case a component is being used within a class which is a common method for an event handler to be within a method of a class.
 In this example, the toggle component is being used within the class.
 The toggle class utilizes the handle click and constructor methods to tell when the button is on and when it is off.

 .. code-block:: text
     :caption: Simple Handling Example